Welcome to the Tribal Wills Project Website!

 Who we are, what do we do, and who do we help:

-Tribal Wills Project allows law students to go to American Indian reservations at the invitation of the tribes to spend a week drafting much needed wills, medical powers of attorney, living wills, and burial instructions for tribal members.
+The Tribal Wills Project allows law students to go to American Indian reservations at the invitation of the tribes to spend a week drafting much needed wills, medical powers of attorney, living wills, and burial instructions for tribal members.
 Students gain the wonderful experience of doing real work for real clients in spectacularly beautiful and rural parts of the country.
 Students are joined by an assortment of generous volunteer attorneys who are major components of the project.
-To date we have served clients in three different states over the past year and a half.
+To date we have served clients in five different states.
 Through this experiential learning opportunity, DU law students are able to satisfy their public service requirement while learning to interview clients, provide counsel, and draft legal documents.

 Why do we do it: